fossas/fossa-cli/docs/references/strategies/languages/python/setuptools.md

 ### Installed packages

-For the CLI to determine packages referenced in a setup.py file's `install_requires` field.
-The package must be installed with `pip install .` or `python setup.py install` within a virtual environment.
-The CLI naively scans the setup.py for a `name` attribute and matches the name with a installed package to determine a list of packages required.
-If the name matches an installed package then the CLI will only report the packages required by the installed package.
+For the CLI to detect transitives dependencies for packages specified in a `setup.py` or `setup.cfg` file's `install_requires` field, certain conditions must be met.
+The packages must be installed with command similar to `pip install .`.
+The packages should be installed within a virtual environment, ensuring a clean and isolated environment.
+Subsequently, the CLI should be executed with the same environment.
+Finally, the environment should include both `python` and `pip`.
+The CLI will naively scan a setuptools configuration file for a `name` attribute, and attempt to match the name with an installed package.
+If the name matches an installed package, the CLI will exclusively report the transitive dependencies required by the found package.
 If a name is not matched then the CLI will naively scan for install_requires as explained in the next section.

-The CLI uses the `python -m pip` command to interact with `pip`.
-For the CLI to report packages and their transitive dependencies the CLI must be ran within the same virtual environment the package was installed into.

 If neither python nor pip are installed the CLI will report dependencies found by naively scanning for install_requires as explained in the next section.